- Home

 Q. What is your practice like?

-A. Currently, I maintain a full time clinical practice, providing individual, couples, and group psychotherapies for adults throughout the life span.
-I enjoy teaching emotion and behavior regulation skills to those affected by the spectrum of mood and anxiety disorders.
-Some special conditions and communities served include Body Dysmorphic Disorder, Mindfulness Based Cognitive Therapy (MBCT) for the prevention of depressive recurrence, and service to the lesbian, gay, bisexual, and trans-gendered community.
+A. Currently, I maintain a full-time clinical practice, providing individual, couples, and group psychotherapy for adults across the lifespan.
+I enjoy teaching emotion- and behavior-regulation skills to those affected by a range of mood and anxiety disorders.
+Special areas of focus include Body Dysmorphic Disorder, Mindfulness-Based Cognitive Therapy (MBCT) for the prevention of depressive recurrence, and service to the lesbian, gay, bisexual, and transgender community.

 Q. What is the most interesting / challenging / fulfilling aspect of your work as a psychologist?